terrylinooo/githuber-md/README.txt

 = 1.3.1

 * Backward compatible with PHP 5.3 and WordPress 4.0.x.
 (Tested in PHP 5.3.5 with WordPress 4.0.25 OKAY.)
-* Modify HTML-to-Markdown helper description.
+* Modify HTML-to-Markdown helper and image-paste description.
+* Add language packs for zh_TW and zh_CN.
+* Improve HTML-to-Markdown helper.

 == Upgrade Notice ==